To protect you from COVID-19, we are offering a quick & easy remote intake process. Click here to learn more.

 Elder abuse is an unfortunately common phenomenon.
 According to the National Council on Aging:

+Family members can help identify the warning signs of elder abuse to put an end to the abuse as soon as possible.
 Elder abuse generally has several warning signs.
-The nature of these symptoms may differ depending on the type of abuse your loved one experiences.
-Some of the most common types of warning signs of elder abuse include:
+The nature of these signs may differ depending on the type of abuse your loved one experiences.
+Some of the most common types of warning signs include:

 Once you identify nursing home abuse, your first priority should be to remove your loved one from the dangerous situation.
-Contact the police if you deem it necessary or if your loved one suffered severe abuse.
-After your loved one is in a safe environment, speak with a reliable and experienced West Virginia elder abuse attorney.
+Contact the police if you deem it necessary or if your loved one suffered severe abuse or serious injuries.
+After your loved one is in a safe environment, speak with a reliable and experienced West Virginia nursing home attorney.
 Together, you can discuss your options for legal recourse.